-Luckily herbs do not usually suffer from problems that other plants can suffer from.
-Problems such as insect pests and diseases are rare and nutrient deficiencies are unlikely.
+Luckily, herb problems are rare.
+The plants do not usually suffer from pests that other plants can fall victom to Problems such as insect herb pests and diseases are rare and nutrient deficiencies are unlikely.
 Too much or insufficient watering can pose a problem, but this can usually be rectified easily.
 Another problem is the rate of growth of some herbs.
 Plants such as mint and lemon balm can take over the plot quickly and swamp the growth of other plants.

 While they are rare, problems do occur from time to time so it’s important to know what to do if your herbs come into any difficulty.